AC Size Calculator

 How do I calculate what size AC I need?

-Start with 20 BTU per square foot of conditioned space, then adjust for climate and unusual conditions.
-A 1,500 sq ft home in a moderate climate needs about 30,000 BTU/hr — a 2.5-ton AC.
-This tool runs that math instantly and gives a tonnage range you can shop within.
+Start at 20 BTU per square foot of conditioned space, then adjust for climate and anything unusual about the space.
+A 1,500 sq ft home in a moderate climate lands around 30,000 BTU/hr, which is a 2.5-ton AC.
+The tool runs that math as you type and hands you a tonnage range to shop within.

 How many BTUs per square foot for air conditioning?

-For whole-home central AC, plan on 20 BTU per sq ft in moderate climates, 24 BTU/sq ft in hot climates, and 17 BTU/sq ft in cold climates.
-Room-level window units typically use a higher ratio (25 BTU/sq ft) because they account for window and wall losses individually — use the BTU Calculator for single-room sizing.
+For whole-home central AC, plan on 20 BTU per sq ft in moderate climates, 25 to 26 in hot ones, and 12 to 14 in cold ones.
+Room window units run higher (around 25 BTU/sq ft) because they have to account for window and wall losses on their own.
+For a single room, use the BTU Calculator.

 What does AC tonnage mean?

-Tonnage describes cooling capacity, not weight.
-One ton equals 12,000 BTU/hr of heat removal — derived from how much heat one ton of melting ice absorbs in 24 hours.
+It's cooling capacity, not weight.
+One ton equals 12,000 BTU/hr of heat removal: the figure comes from how much heat a ton of ice absorbs as it melts over 24 hours.
 A 3-ton AC removes 36,000 BTU/hr.
-Residential central air systems typically range from 1.5 to 5 tons.
+Residential central systems typically run from 1.5 to 5 tons.

 Is it better to oversize or undersize an AC?

-Neither — right-size it.
-Undersizing means the system can't reach setpoint on peak days.
-Oversizing causes short-cycling: the AC blasts cold air, hits setpoint quickly, and shuts off before it can dehumidify.
-The room feels clammy, the compressor cycles wear it out faster, and energy bills climb.
-If you must round, round down, not up.
+Neither.
+Undersize it and the system can't reach setpoint on the hottest days.
+Oversize it and you get short-cycling: the AC blasts cold air, hits setpoint fast, and shuts off before it's pulled any humidity out.
+The room feels clammy, the compressor's extra cycles wear it down sooner, and the bills go up.
+If you have to round, round down.

 Does a basement need less cooling capacity?

 Yes.
-Basements are below grade, so they exchange heat with cool soil instead of hot outdoor air.
-They also receive no direct solar gain.
-We apply a ×0.90 factor for basement-conditioned space.
-The same logic applies to heavily shaded rooms with mature tree cover.
+A basement is below grade, so it exchanges heat with cool soil instead of hot outdoor air, and it takes no direct solar gain.
+We apply a ×0.90 factor to conditioned basement space.
+Heavily shaded rooms under mature tree cover get the same treatment.

 Related Tools